linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 You can switch the display modes by the following operations:

-1. On desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse pointer over Dock.
 2. Right click to select **Mode**.
 3. Select a display mode.

 ### Set Dock Location
 You can place the Dock on any direction of your desktop.

-1. On desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse pointer over Dock.
 2. Right click to select **Location**.
 3. Select a location.

 ### Adjust Dock Size

-1. On desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse pointer over Dock.
 2. Right click to select **Size**.
 3. Select a size.

 ### Show/Hide Dock

-1. On desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse pointer over Dock.
 2. Right click to select **Status**.
-3. On submenu, you can:
+3. On the submenu, you can:
 - Select **Keep Shown**, Dock will be displayed at the bottom of desktop all the time.
 - Select **Keep Hidden**, Dock will be hidden and only displayed when mouse hovering on Dock.
 - Select **Smart Hide**, Dock will be automatically hidden when Dock area needs to be used.